 From BR Bullpen

 The National Association of Professional Base Ball Players (also known simply as the National Association or NA) was the first professional league, and played from 1871 through 1875.
 The NA is considered to be the first professional baseball league, and was one of the first professional team sports leagues of any kind.
-It is not officially recognized as a major league by MLB, though some writers treat it as one.
+For a long time, it was not officially recognized as a major league by MLB, though some writers treated it as one.

 The NA had some critical and commercial success.
 The 1871 pennant race was close and exciting, though later seasons were dominated by Harry Wright's powerful Boston Red Stockings.
 Despite Boston's domination and the problems of weaker teams dropping out in mid season, the NA was successful enough that the Association schedule was expanded at the expense of non-Association games.